WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README.md

 You need to download the clock image.
 Do this by clicking [here](blank_clock.gif) then *right-click* on the grey Download button and save the file to the same folder where you are writing the clock code.

+> After you have downloaded the clock background click the **Back** button in your browser to get back to this page.

 Add these lines of code below the import lines:
 ```
 screen = Screen()